msymeonides/Migrate3D/README.md

 ### Time Corrected Straightness:

-Straightness multiplied by the square root of the duration of a cell’s track.
+Straightness multiplied by the square root of the duration of that cell’s track.
 Needed when the tracking duration of the cells in the dataset varies.

 $$
 Time\ Corrected\ Straightness=Straightness\times\sqrt{Duration}